Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 emissary, the player must decide to which class to add the new level for the purpose of determining spells per day.

+### Special Mount
-**Special Mount:** If he or she has one, the divine emissary's special mount continues to increase in power.
+If he or she has one, the divine emissary's special mount continues to increase in power.
 Every five levels after 1st, the special mount gains +2 bonus Hit Dice, its natural armor increases by +2, its Strength adjustment increases by +1, and its Intelligence